Filter

 Upstream Explorations

 In strategic design, upstream explorations are the process of investigating, understanding and defining the broader context and systems within which a problem or opportunity exists, before moving to specific solution development.
-This concept originates from the…
+This concept can be understood with the metaphor of a river, where downstream actions are those that deal with the…

 Wicked Problems